alterationx10/branch/site/pages/ursula/index.md

 ## Anatomy of the Framework

-Here is a general overview if of the pieces fit together.
+Here is a general overview of how the pieces fit together.

 ### How it works: UrsulaApp